-Swedish Medical Center Chair of Neurosurgery, Neuroscience Institute in Seattle, Washington
+Swedish Health Services Chair of Neurosurgery, Neuroscience Institute in Seattle, Washington

 This is an unparalleled opportunity for a distinguished Chair to provide strategic leadership and vision for the Neurosurgery program.
 He/she will be accountable to the RCCO and SHS Chief Operating Officer for the performance of the Institute.
 The Chair of Neurosurgery will report to the Regional Chief Clinical Officer.
 The Chair of Neurosurgery will meet regularly with the RCCO and SHS Chief Operating Officer to monitor and review progress.
 The RCCO will conduct an annual evaluation of the Chair of Neurosurgery’s performance and accomplishments.
 During the annual evaluation, the upcoming year objectives and goals will be determined and memorialized in an evaluation repository.

 The Chair of Neurosurgery will have administrative/clinical responsibility and model behaviors and actions that are in support of the SHS mission, vision and values, and that fulfills our promise of patients and communities first.